Kimmy-ka/workkite/README.md

 ### Features

 This website consists of three pages which can be reached via a navigation menu.
 There is a home, service and contact page.
+There is also a Thank You page that appears when the user submits a question or reservation via the form.

 * All pages of the web page have: